ManuelZ/camera-calibration/README.md

 Source: [1, p.
 83].

 ---

----
-The point P' is the projection of the 3D point P (represented in camera coordinates) on the image plane, it can be calculated using similar triangles:
+The point $P'$ is the projection of the 3D point $P$ (represented in camera coordinates) on the image plane, it can be calculated using similar triangles:

 ![alt text](media/image-5.png)